alvazir/openmw-android/README.md

 ### Prerequisites

-You will need some standard tools installed that you probably already have (bash, gcc, g++, sha256sum, unzip).
+You will need some standard tools installed that you probably already have (bash, gcc, g++, sha256sum, unzip, python3, python3-devel).
 On windows I installed cygwin
+Run the following on your machine to install them:
+rpm-based: sudo dnf install gcc g++ unzip python3 python3-devel

 CMake 3.6.0 or newer is **required**, you can download the latest version [here](https://cmake.org/download/) (and place in your `PATH`) if your distro ships with an outdated version.